Affiliate Disclosure: By buying the products we recommend, you help keep the lights on at MakeUseOf. Read more.

 - Testing that your speeds are fast enough for your needs

-- Checking that your Apple TV, Fire Stick, or game console is getting good speeds
+- Checking that your Apple TV, Fire Stick, or games console is getting good speeds

 - Finding peak and off-peak hours